 Status and Distribution

 Neotelphusa Janse, 1958 replaces the genus Teleiodes in 35.145 T. sequax - becoming Neotelphusa sequax.
 It should be noted that T. flavimaculella is not affected by this change.
 Entomologist's Record 133: 1-8 (2021).
-The generic change will feature on this site in due course.

 Local to very local in southern, south-eastern and parts of northern England, coastal regions of south and north Wales.
 In Scotland the species is very local occuring mainly in the east of the country.
 Absent from most of south west England, Isle of Man, all of Ireland, Northen Ireland and the Channel Islands.

 Maps updated with all data received by January 2022.